 1. Aristotle’s model

-In his communication model, Aristotle does not assign any importance to the role of feedback in communication.
+Aristotle model of communication does not assign any importance to the role of feedback in communication.

-Aristotle even identified three elements that have the power to greatly improve communication: ethos (credibility), pathos (the ability to connect), and logos (logical argument).
+Aristotle even identified three elements that have the power to improve communication:

 2. Lasswell’s Model

 The Lasswell model of communication attempts to understand a communication event by asking five important questions: